kaust-rccl/Dist-DL-training/fsdp/README.md

 -   Sets WandB to online mode and chooses a run name via `$EXPERIMENT_NAME`.

 -   Runs `python baseline.py`.

--   After the job it flips WandB back to online and syncs cached runs.

 ### Bringing It All Together: Running the Baseline Fine-Tuning Experiment